MicrosoftDocs/win32/desktop-src/DirectShow/cbasewindow-m-bdoposttodestroy.md

 ---
-Description: Flag that specifies whether the window posts or sends its destruction message. ms.assetid: 553a372e-1abe-4661-bfa5-b8a63be63c72
+description: Flag that specifies whether the window posts or sends its destruction message. ms.assetid: 553a372e-1abe-4661-bfa5-b8a63be63c72
 title: CBaseWindow::m_bDoPostToDestroy member (Winutil.h)
 ms.topic: reference